 - Promoters: The respondents who have chosen 9 or 10 from the scale.
 They are the most loyal customers of the brand.

 - Passives: The respondents who have chosen 7 or 8 from the scale.
 They are not really happy with you and are most likely to switch to other brands.

-- Detractors: The respondents who have chosen anything from 0 to 6 from the scale.
+- Detractors: The respondents who have chosen anything from 0 to 6 on the scale.
 They are unhappy customers and are about to churn.
 They should be focused upon!

 But, how to calculate NPS?

 NPS score is expressed on a scale of -100 to 100.
-It can be calculated by subtracting the percentage of the promoters from the percentage of the detractors.
+It can be calculated by subtracting the promoters’ percentage from the detractors’ percentage.

 Why is NPS used?

-NPS is an indicator of probable churn and brand loyalty.
+NPS is an indicator of potential churn and brand loyalty.
 It helps in creating raving fans over a period of time.
 And you can do it by giving exceptional moments to the customers.